-A total of 2,821 historical features, 12 historical artifact concentrations, 62 isolated historical artifacts, and seven prehistoric/aboriginal isolated occurrences were documented during the 2018 and 2019 inventory (Okun Consulting Solutions, 2019).
-All features and historical artifacts were documented as part of LA 130556, and no new archaeological sites were discovered.
-Waste rock piles (n = 1,158), berms (n = 151), and prospect pits (n = 769) are by far the most common feature types in the Project Area, demonstrating the importance of small-scale prospecting throughout the history of the Boston Hill Mining District.
-Features that result from industrial open pit mining-open cuts (n = 255) and waste rock platforms (n = 98 or underground lode mining shafts (n = 46) and adits (n = 42)-demonstrate the shift to large-scale enterprises within the district.
+A total of 2,821 historic features, 12 historic artifact concentrations, 62 isolated historic artifacts, and seven prehistoric/aboriginal isolated occurrences were documented during the 2018 and 2019 inventory (Okun Consulting Solutions, 2019).
+All features and historic artifacts were documented as part of LA 130556, and no new archaeological sites were discovered.
+Waste rock piles (1,158), berms (151), and prospect pits (769) are by far the most common feature types in the Project Area, demonstrating the importance of small-scale prospecting throughout the history of the Boston Hill Mining District.
+Features that result from industrial open pit mining-open cuts (255) and waste rock platforms (98) or underground lode mining shafts (46) and adits (42)-demonstrate the shift to large-scale enterprises within the district.
 A wide range of other landscape, transportation, and infrastructure features were also documented.

 Following Ackerly's (2001) survey, LA 130556 was determined eligible for listing by the New Mexico State Historic Preservation Office (SHPO) under Criterion D (HPD Log No. 61839).
 The site remains in similar condition and clearly has the potential to provide important information related to mining technology and engineering, changes in mining technology over time, and the spatial organization of the historical mining landscapes.
-It should, therefore, remain eligible for listing on the National Register of Historic Places (NRHP) under Criterion D.
+It should therefore remain eligible for listing on the National Register of Historic Places (NRHP) under Criterion D.